AhmedHosny2024/liberary-and-tasks-managment/backend/README.md

 - we add composite index om `borrowed_at` and `book` to speed up the query to get the books borrowed by a user.

+- feature to add: user redis to cache top borrowed books for 1 day instead of calling the query each time.

 ### Hoe to run the code
 * add .env file containing the following variables:
 ```bash